Reports, Articles, Chapters (preschool)

 LeBuffe, P.A.
 (2002).
 Can we foster resilience?
 An evaluation of a prevention program for preschoolers.
 15th Annual Conference Proceedings — A System of Care for Children’s Mental Health: Expanding the Research Base.
 University of South Florida: Tampa.
 Research and Training Center for Children’s Mental Health.
 View Abstract.
 View Article.

-Authored by users and researchers outside of DCRC
+Authored by Users/Researchers Independent of DCRC

 Infant Mental Health Journal.
 (2020).
 The role of consultative alliance in infant and early childhood mental health consultation: Child, teacher, and classroom outcomes.
 Washington, D.C.: Annie E. Davis, Sandra Barrueco and Deborah F. Perry.
 View Abstract.